jnises/llmog/README.md

 Very much a prototype.
 Using Llama 3.2 3B currently, which is small, but may still be very slow depending on hardware.

+If you give it something other than a log-file the model has a tendency to get quite confused.

 ## Prerequisites

 - [Rust toolchain](https://rustup.rs/)